-Welcome to episode 35 of the Canonical Chronicle!
+Welcome to the latest episode of Canonical Chronicle, where we discuss:

 Ross: 00:03 Welcome to Canonical Chronicle, episode dos.
 Let's get into it.

 Ross: 00:13 So do you own an affiliate site?

 Ross: 00:15 So are you crushing it right now on Amazon FBA or maybe

 Ross: 00:18 you're smashing it selling ClickBank classics like Diet Tea,